approov/quickstart-ios-swift-urlsession/README.md

 This quickstart is written specifically for native iOS apps that are written in Swift and making API calls using [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant quickstart guide available.

 This page provides all the steps for integrating Approov into your app.
-Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md) is also available.
+Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md) is also available which provides an iOS and watchOS applications.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

-Note that the minimum requirement is iOS 12.
+Note that the minimum requirement is iOS 12 and watchOS 7.
 You cannot use Approov in apps that support iOS versions older than this.

 ## ADDING APPROOV SERVICE DEPENDENCY
 The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
 This allows inclusion into the project by simply specifying a dependency in the `File -> Add Packages...` Xcode option if the project is selected: